bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-SetupAndConfig.md

 To load multiple applications, simply add more Application nodes (with unique name).
-One of them can be made the default application by using it's name ("Lite" in the example).
+One of them can be made the default application by using its name ("Lite" in the example).
 The default app is the fallback for clients that try to connect to an unknown application.

 Applications that are not setup in the PhotonServer.config won't be